Hiddendoom45/FFBEBot/README.md

 # FFBEBot

-The source code for a discord bot created to retrieve information about the game from the game wiki and the reddit wiki
+The source code for a discord bot created to retrieve information about the game from the exvius wiki and the reddit wiki

-To invite this bot use : https://discordapp.com/oauth2/authorize?&client_id=244615809559822338&scope=bot&permissions=null&response_type=code
+To invite this bot use the following link: https://discordapp.com/oauth2/authorize?&client_id=244615809559822338&scope=bot&permissions=null&response_type=code

 The bot only needs basic message read/write permissions to be functional Optionally you can allow the bot to delete messages with the manage messages permission to cleanup certain commands the may cause clutter.
 It also needs the read message history permission to find its own messages to delete them.